 This course orients the student to cosmetology, specifically in the areas of professional image, first aid, and ethics.
 This course provides an overview of the demands of the profession and the self-discipline needed to succeed in the field.
-This is a one credit hour course.

 COSM 111E Esthetician Theory